simonrenger/markdown-include-lines/README.md

 # markdown-include-lines
 This is a markdown extension for python which allows you to include lines of a whole source file.
-This project was enspired by https://github.com/cmacmackin/markdown-include
+This project was inspired by https://github.com/cmacmackin/markdown-include

 ## What can you do with this extension?